mendix/docs/developerportal/howto/custom-domains.md

 {% endmarkdown %}</div>

-## 3 Managing Custom Domains in the Mendix Cloud Platform
+## 3 Managing Custom Domains in the Mendix Cloud

-Custom domain certificates (or just "certificates") and custom domains are managed in separate locations in the Mendix Cloud Platform.
+Custom domain certificates (or just "certificates") and custom domains are managed in separate locations in the Mendix Cloud.
 Certificates are currently managed on the application level.

 You can have a collection of certificates.
 For example when your certificate expires, you can upload a new certificate next to your old certificate.
 Those can be chosen when you configure a custom domain.
 This is done on the environment level (test, acceptance, production).